1. Policy Statement

 Information Governance Guardians (IGG)

-- lead and champion information governance in their department;
+- lead and champion awareness of information governance in their respective team or area;

 - put into place appropriate procedures in their department;